visgl/deck.gl/docs/upgrade-guide.md

 - `CartoBQTilerLayer` is removed.
 Use `CartoLayer` instead with `type` set to `MAP_TYPES.TILESET`.
 - `CartoSQLLayer` is removed.
 Use `CartoLayer` instead with `type` set to `MAP_TYPES.QUERY`.
+- `API_VERSIONS.V3` is the default for the CARTO module API calls.
+Use `setDefaultCredentials` to explictly specify `V2`.
 - `H3HexagonLayer` now uses flat shading when it renders a `ColumnLayer`.
 This change improves the visual consistency when using `highPrecision: 'auto'`.
 To revert to the old behavior, set the following prop:

   ```js